 You are here

 In Milton, Glasgow, in 1918, he married Effie Macleod of 17 Garenin.
+In August 1918 the newly married couple moved from Glasgow to the Campbell croft at 18 Gravir.
 Alexander and Effie settled at 18a Gravir and they had seven children.

 The family later moved to 11 Glenside, Gravir.